 But October 1, 2007, brought us a breath of fresh air.
 On that day, all Minnesota workplaces, including bars and restaurants, became smoke-free with the Freedom to Breathe Act of 2007, a comprehensive statewide law that provides protections from secondhand smoke to the vast majority of workers in our state.

-The law took effect more than five years ago, and research shows how Minnesota is benefiting from it.
+Research shows how Minnesota is benefiting from Freedom to Breathe.
 The University of Minnesota found an 85 percent decrease in tobacco-specific carcinogens in the bodies of hospitality workers, who were the individuals most affected by workplace smoking before the law.
 A Mayo Clinic study also found substantial decreases in heart attacks following the law.

 Additional studies show a drop of 11 percentage points in overall secondhand-smoke exposure, as well as more people — including smokers — voluntarily making their homes smoke-free.
 And other studies by the University found that employment levels in Minnesota bars and restaurants actually remained stable after going smoke-free.